 But ask my clients: There is nothing lowly whatsoever about what I do.

 I give them confidence in their work, and that is worth its weight in gold.

 The former managing editor of Mothering magazine, Melissa Chianta has been working in publishing since 1992.
 You can contact her at firstname.lastname@example.org to find out more about her freelance fact-checking, writing, and editing services.

 In other news:

-I’ve started a Facebook community to make pregnancy, birth, and parenting safer and more enjoyable.
-We want to hear from you.
-Join us.
+We’ve started a Facebook parenting community to make pregnancy, birth, and parenting safer and more enjoyable. @YourBabyYourWayBook is how to find it.

 The Business of Baby by Jennifer Margulis ’90 (Scribner).
 Drawing upon interviews with mothers, doctors, and nurses who are concerned about the failings in America’s health-care system, a Schuster Institute fellow at Brandeis University guides parents through the baffling business of pregnancy, childbirth, and the first year of a baby’s life.
 “Though our tendency is to defer to the doctors and others in the medical establishment,” she writes, “it is we parents, and our babies, who actually know best.”
 She shows how to educate yourself, stand up to the system, and voice your concerns for the well-being of your baby.

 Publishers Weekly has also reviewed the book.
 I’ve decided to marry the reviewer: